subsquid/docs/docs/evm-indexing/configuration.md

    filter?: EvmTopicSet[],
    data?: {
      evmLog: {
-        // fields to be requested for this item
+        // fields to be fetched for logs
      },
      transaction: {
-        // fields to be requested from the tx emitted the log }
+        // fields to be fetched for the tx emitted the log }
    }
 }